Treating Inflammation Naturally With Nutraceuticals

 Cut out pro-inflammatory foods

 Trans-fatty acids are linked to an increase in inflammation.
-Avoid these foods as much as possible:
+Knowing this, it’s best to avoid these foods as much as possible:

 - fried foods